 likely to do a better job modeling aspects relating to the subject matter

-than normal prose structures — partly because they are more interested in
+than to normal prose structures — partly because specialists are more interested in

 their own subject matter and partly because modeling common prose structures